A Closer Look at Axon Enterprise's Options Market Dynamics

 About Axon Enterprise

-Axon Enterprise Inc develops, manufactures, and sells conducted energy devices and cloud-based digital evidence management software designed for use by law enforcement, corrections, military forces, private security personnel, and private individuals for personal defense.
-The company operates in two segments: Taser and software & sensors.
-Taser develops and sells CEDs used for protecting users and virtual reality training.
-Software and sensors manufacture fully integrated hardware and cloud-based software solutions such as body cameras, automated license plate reading, and digital evidence management systems.
-Axon delivers its products worldwide and derives the majority of its revenue from the software & sensors segment and geographically from the United States.
+Axon Enterprise Inc is building a public safety operating system by integrating a suite of hardware devices and cloud software solutions.
+The company's suite includes cloud-hosted digital evidence management solutions, productivity and real-time operations software, body cameras, in-car cameras, TASER energy devices, drones and robotic security, and training solutions.
+The company's operation comprises of two operating segments, Software and Sensors, and TASER.
+The company generates the majority of its revenue from the Software and Sensors segment, which is engaged in developing, manufacturing, and selling fully integrated hardware and cloud-based software solutions that enable law enforcement to capture, securely store, manage, share, and analyze video and other digital evidence.

+Following our analysis of the options activities associated with Axon Enterprise, we pivot to a closer look at the company's own performance.

-Where Is Axon Enterprise Standing Right Now?
-With a trading volume of 687,548, the price of AXON is down by -0.44%, reaching $497.52.
-Current RSI values indicate that the stock is may be oversold.
-Next earnings report is scheduled for 0 days from now.
-Professional Analyst Ratings for Axon Enterprise
+Current Position of Axon Enterprise Currently trading with a volume of 311,145, the AXON's price is down by -3.07%, now at $509.6.
+RSI readings suggest the stock is currently may be approaching oversold.
+Anticipated earnings release is in 62 days.
+What The Experts Say On Axon Enterprise

-In the last month, 3 experts released ratings on this stock with an average target price of $683.33.
+Over the past month, 5 industry analysts have shared their insights on this stock, proposing an average target price of $680.2.

 Unusual Options Activity Detected: Smart Money on the Move

 Benzinga Edge's Unusual Options board spots potential market movers before they happen.
 See what positions big money is taking on your favorite stocks.
-Click here for access. * Maintaining their stance, an analyst from Goldman Sachs continues to hold a Buy rating for Axon Enterprise, targeting a price of $700. * An analyst from Craig-Hallum has revised its rating downward to Hold, adjusting the price target to $625. * Consistent in their evaluation, an analyst from JMP Securities keeps a Market Outperform rating on Axon Enterprise with a target price of $725.
+Click here for access. * An analyst from Craig-Hallum downgraded its action to Hold with a price target of $625. * An analyst from Needham has revised its rating downward to Buy, adjusting the price target to $600. * An analyst from JMP Securities has decided to maintain their Market Outperform rating on Axon Enterprise, which currently sits at a price target of $725. * Maintaining their stance, an analyst from Barclays continues to hold a Overweight rating for Axon Enterprise, targeting a price of $726. * Reflecting concerns, an analyst from Citizens Capital Markets lowers its rating to Market Outperform with a new price target of $725.

-Trading options involves greater risks but also offers the potential for higher profits.
-Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
-Keep up with the latest options trades for Axon Enterprise with Benzinga Pro for real-time alerts.

 © 2025 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.